What happens when a child faces hunger?

 - 84% of households Feeding America serves report buying the cheapest food — instead of healthy food — in order to provide enough to eat.

-- 20% of children in households at risk of hunger rely exclusively on charitable organizations like Feeding America to make ends meet.
+- 21% of children in households at risk of hunger may be forced to rely exclusively on charitable organizations like Feeding America to make ends meet.

 The Feeding America network serves more than 12 million children in America.
 In addition to accessing food through traditional food pantries, the Feeding America network also offers specialized programs to help kids get the food they need when they need it most.